sensu/sensu-puppet/README.md

 }
 ```

-Next configure the Etcd replicator on the backend you wish to push resources from.
+Next, configure the Etcd replicator on the source backend.
+The example below replicates all `Role` resources to 192.168.52.30:
-In the following example all defined `Role` resources will be replicated to the backend at the IP address 192.168.52.30.

 ```puppet
 sensu_etcd_replicator { 'role_replicator':